CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Getting-Started.md

 The architecture for this lab involves the following key components:

-- **Notebook** – Generates and ingests streaming data into the system.
+- **Notebook**: Generates and ingests streaming data into the system.
-- **Eventstream** – Acts as a streaming data pipeline, ingesting events from the Notebook into **Eventhouse**.
+- **Eventstream**: Acts as a streaming data pipeline, ingesting events from the Notebook into **Eventhouse**.
-- **Eventhouse** – A real-time analytics store that processes and structures streaming data for further use.
+- **Eventhouse**: A real-time analytics store that processes and structures streaming data for further use.
-- **Lakehouse** – Serves as a storage layer for structured and unstructured data, accessible via shortcuts from **Eventhouse**.
+- **Lakehouse**: Serves as a storage layer for structured and unstructured data, accessible via shortcuts from **Eventhouse**.
-- **Real-Time Dashboard** – Visualizes real-time data from **Eventhouse** for monitoring and insights.
+- **Real-Time Dashboard**: Visualizes real-time data from **Eventhouse** for monitoring and insights.
-- **Data Activator** – Automates responses and alerts based on real-time streaming data.
+- **Data Activator**: Automates responses and alerts based on real-time streaming data.

 ## Getting Started with Lab
 Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.